BVLOS DRONES (Beyond Visual Line of Sight).

 Traditional data collection methods included manual, vehicle-based of helicopter based forms of inspection.
 These were all subject the a variety of challenges from manual errors to low resolution data collection.
-The benefit of programmable drone flights means that not only can the data collecting sensors be brought closer to the target for higher resolution data capturing, this can these precise flight plans can be repeated exactly every time for precise, and preformatted data collection.
-All of this means that the process of providing a quality, actionable data/information/intelligence to the recipient is speeded up to near real-time.
+Programmable drone flights means that the data collecting sensors be brought closer to the target for higher resolution data capturing.
+Precise flight plans can be repeated exactly every time for precise, and preformatted data collection.
+The process of providing a quality, actionable data/information/intelligence to the recipient is speeded up to near real-time.

 Case studies show that operating drones BVLOS are about 4 to 28 times more economical that helicopters per kilometre inspection flown.

 The value of every extra kilometre of flight-time is graphically illustrated below.
 When a drone is used to respond to a security incident which could be in any direction from the point of take-off, simply doubling flight time adds exponentially more strike area range each time.
 The following calculations apply: